 6. Clarity! //

-This is a bit of a wild card bonus.
+This is a bit of a wild card bonus of all the benefits to becoming a minimalist.
 Before I became a minimalist and focused on what I was passionate about, I tried many different things.
 From owning my own business to refinishing furniture to then trying to write book reviews, my life was a mess!

 Each thing I tried made me more confused.
 I could not grasp what I wanted to do.
 My passions were not being cultivated, because I did not know what they were.